devansXD/ers-prototype/README.md

 # NHS.UK prototype kit

-The prototype kit is still in development and is not ready to use.
+The eRS prototype kit is an extension of the NHSUK prototype kit.It has been designed to work in tandem with it.
+The eRS kit contains styles, components and patterns that are:

+not yet in the NHSUK Design System unique to eRS
+Therefore you should reference the NHSUK Design System first.
+And only use this if you can’t find what you need.

 ## Prerequisite